cyber-defence-campus/mole/docs/04-Pointers.md

 0x4011a1 [rbx_1#1].q = rax_2#2 @ mem#1 -> mem#2 (MediumLevelILStoreSsa)
 ```

 **Note**: In addition to slicing variables, Mole can also perform backward slicing on memory versions.
 In the example above, this capability is used to link the MLIL_LOAD and MLIL_STORE instructions.
 When the slicer reaches the MLIL_LOAD instruction, the memory is at version 2 (`@ mem#2`).
 From there, Mole can identify the instruction that defines the previous memory version (`@ mem#1`), which in this case corresponds to the MLIL_STORE instruction of interest.
+This approach is necessary because instructions are not always sequentially ordered in a way that reflects their data dependencies, so simply following the "previous" instruction would not be correct.